mozilla/bedrock/docs/contentful.rst

 into a bigger component or an entire page.

 For example: The *Page: General* model allows editors to include a hero entry, body entry, and callout entry.
-The callout layout entry, in turn, includes a CTA entry.
+The callout layout entry, in turn, includes a :abbr:`CTA (Call To Action)` entry.

 One advantage of storing the content in small chunks like this is that is can be